 International shipping charges are calculated by dimensional weight and country of destination.

-- You will be provided with a ship quote for in-stock orders during the checkout process
+- You will be provided with a shipping quote for in-stock orders during the checkout process

-- Pre-order items may not have a ship quote available until seven days prior to its arrival into our warehouse
+- Pre-order items may not have a shipping quote available until seven days prior to its arrival into our warehouse

 In most cases, customs fees, sales taxes, etc., are not included in your purchase price and may be charged by your countries customs office.
 In some cases, these duties and customs fees are collected by the carrier.